daniellembecker/DanielleBecker_Lab_Notebook/_posts/2022-08-23-Gametogenesis-January 2022-DNA-RNA-Extractions.md

 1. Place 300 uL of that aliquoted supernatant into a new 1.5 mL microcentrifuge tube for extractions.
 2. Add 30 µl of PK digestion buffer to each sample tube (1:10 ratio of PK Digestion Buffer:Sample).
 3. Add 15 µl Proteinase K to each sample tube (1:2 ratio of Proteinase K:PK Digestion Buffer).
 4. Vortex for 5-10 seconds and spin down.
+5. Set timer for 15 minutes and let samples sit.
+Start labeling other tubes and organizing on tube racks.
-5. Proceed to extraction steps.
+6. After 15 minutes, proceed to extraction steps.

 ## DNA Extraction
 1. Set up yellow DNA spin columns and collection tubes, label appropriately